ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 In the first and second case, if ``*`` is mentioned on the right of ``|-``, the occurrences of the conclusion of the goal have to be selected.
 If some numbers are given, then only the occurrences denoted by these numbers are selected.
-If no numbers are given, all occurrences of `term` in the goal are selected.
+If no numbers are given, all occurrences of :n:`@term` in the goal are selected.

 Finally, the last notation is an abbreviation for ``* |- *``.
 Note also that ``|-`` is optional in the first case when no ``*`` is given.